HenrikJoreteg/dob-to-age/README.md

 `null`

-## Forcing it to specific unit
+## Forcing it to specific calendar unit

-It's possible to pass a `forcedCalendarUnit` option to specify a specific unit for the outcome.
+It's possible to pass a `forcedCalendarUnit` option to specify a specific calendar unit for the outcome.

-Please note that using this will expose some of the oddities of calendar units being different lengths depending on the year (due to leap days) or months (due to different month lengths).
+Please note that using this will expose some of the oddities of the fact that calendar units are different lengths depending on the year (due to leap days) or months (due to different month lengths).

 Therefore, if you want to force a certain unit like months, you can, but just note that it's using calendar month.
 Meaning that even though from '2024-03-01' to '2024-04-30' is 60 days, if you pass `{forceCalendarUnit: 'months'}` the answer will be `{count: 1, unit: months}`.
-If you're wanting "age" for the sake of doing some type of math, you're better off getting calendar days and counting those.
+If you're wanting "age" for the sake of doing some type of scientific math, you're better off using `{forceCalendarUnit: 'days'}` for the sake of precision.

 ## install